Nicolás Schiappacasse: International career

 Schiappacasse is a former Uruguay youth international.
 He has amassed 80 caps and 35 goals for different youth teams of Uruguay over six years.
-He was part of the Uruguay squad at the 2013 South American U-15 Championship, 2015 South American U-17 Championship, 2017 South American U-20 Championship, 2017 FIFA U-20 World Cup, 2019 South American U-20 Championship and 2019 FIFA U-20 World Cup.
+He was part of Uruguayan squad at the 2013 South American U-15 Championship, 2015 South American U-17 Championship, 2017 South American U-20 Championship, 2017 FIFA U-20 World Cup, 2019 South American U-20 Championship and the 2019 FIFA U-20 World Cup.

 With 21 goals, Schiappacasse is the all-time top scorer of the Uruguay under-20 team.
 He is also second in number of matches played for the under-20 team, only behind Rodrigo Amaral.
 He also used to be joint all-time top scorer of the Uruguay under-17 team along with Franco Acosta, a feat which was surpassed by Facundo Torres in 2017.

+On 1 September 2024, Schiappacasse made his debut for Uruguay A' national team in a 1–1 draw against Guatemala.

 Personal life

-He is of Italian descent, and holds an Italian passport.

-In September 2020 he tested positive for COVID-19.

-On 26 January 2022 he was arrested by police in Uruguay for carrying a concealed firearm on his way to a derby between Club Nacional de Football and Club Atlético Peñarol.
+Schiappacasse is of Italian descent, and holds an Italian passport.
+On 26 January 2022, he was arrested by police in Uruguay for carrying a concealed firearm on his way to a derby between Nacional and Peñarol.
 He stated he was going to deliver it to a Peñarol hooligan.